 Consumer Reports tested seven nail polishes, including several that claim to last a long time.
 All were applied with a base and top coat if the brand had one.
 Ten panelists tried the disguised polishes at home, while ten panelists received a series of professional manicures, with different polishes on alternating nails.
 Those were checked at seven, ten, and 14 days.

-This Chanel polish is the most expensive tested - 27 dollars for the color - plus another 52 dollars for the base and top coat.
+This Chanel polish is the most expensive tested - $27 for the color - plus another $52 for the base and top coat.
 But it chipped so quickly, most of the home panelists removed it early.
-Jessica Vecchiano, "It chipped the next day, even with a top coat and a base coat."

 Which are the hands-down favorites?
-Surprisingly, a two-dollar polish available at Walgreens - Sinful Colors - came out on top.
-And the base and top coats together are just eight dollars.
+Surprisingly, a $2 polish available at Walgreens - Sinful Colors - came out on top.
+And the base and top coats together are just $8.
 The polish still looked good after seven days, but it took slightly longer to dry than others.

 Another winning polish - ten-dollar C-N-D Vinylux Weekly Polish lived up to its name, still looking good after a week.
 It doesn't need a base coat, and the top coat is ten dollars.